Women’s College Basketball Scores - NewsBreak

 WTOP

 PORTLAND, Ore.
-(AP) — Stephanie Soares matched her season-high with 23 points and added 11 rebounds and six blocks as No. 5 Iowa State rolled past Michigan State 80-49 on Thursday night in the semifinals of the Phil Knight Invitational.
-Soares, a 6-foot-6 transfer from The Master’s where she...
+(AP) — Malachi Smith led six players in double figures with a season-high 23 points and No. 6 Gonzaga used a big first half to beat Portland State 102-78 on Thursday night in the opening round of the Phil Knight Legacy tournament.
+The Bulldogs (4-1) led by...

 WTOP